View the Library's access guide on the AccessAble website

 We have over 50 workspaces at a various-sized tables in both the reading room and study room including large open desks, enclosed carrells, and two standing desks.
 We also have a number of smaller laptop tables in the Sir David Williams study room.

-We have fixed chairs plus some adjustable office chairs, 'easy' chairs and a kneeling chair.
+We have fixed chairs plus some adjustable office chairs, 'easy' chairs, a yoga/exercise ball, and a kneeling chair.
 There are adjustable office chairs in the Computer Room as well.